Routing Policies

 Action rules are evaluated step-by-step.
 Modifying action rules must be in front of the terminating action in order to get executed.
 If no ordinal exists and if the policy is used, then all routes or objects will be denied.

-First BGP Policy
+First Policy

 BGP routing policies have two main attachment points: as import policies and as export policies.
 The following figure provides a short summary of the BGP route evaluation process for instance default and IPv4 unicast address-family: